brooketogo98-cpu/flipperflipper/replit.md

 - **Clickable Dashboard**: Beautiful UI showing all connections with click-to-select functionality
 - **Command Execution**: Execute real commands on connected targets
 - **Live Updates**: WebSocket-based real-time updates for connections and logs

+⚠️ **SECURITY WARNING**: The web interface has CRITICAL security vulnerabilities:
+- Hard-coded credentials (admin/stitch2024)
+- No rate limiting (brute-force vulnerable)
+- CORS set to '*' (CSRF vulnerable)
+- No HTTPS (credentials in clear text)
+- Debug mode enabled

+**DO NOT USE IN PRODUCTION** without fixing these issues first.

 ### Architecture